 Constantly running your batteries too low will decrease their lifestyle.
 Think about how you treat your car, you wouldn't pull up home and leave your parking lights on for the night.

-Monitoring battery supply While you are on the road, it is a good habitat to conduct a daily check-in of your control panel system and your battery performance.
+Monitoring battery supply While you are on the road, it is a good habit to conduct a daily check-in of your control panel system and your battery performance.
 The voltage output of the battery is shown on the clock, this gives an amp rating and voltage rating.
 For newbies to battery management, you will want to pay attention to the volt rating on a daily basis.
 A quick check in to ensure your battery is not slipping below 10 is advised.
 A full battery will read 13.6.
 So you will want to make sure you are comfortably sitting between 10 - 13.6 for healthy battery/solar performance.

 Depending on how you chose your setup, your power supply and maintenance will differ.
 Weather conditions, such as cloudy days and days of rain will impact the charge of your batteries through solar and thus impacting how your power supply performs.
 If you plan on heading off grid for a week or longer on a standard factory fitted setup, we recommend paying attention to your main control panel.

 If you pull mains power out, your batteries will automatically switch to solar for a power supply.
 When it does this, your reading will reappear on the control panel screen.
 Whilst you are plugged into mains power however, the reading of your solar will say 0.
 This is normal.